3stadt/docker-sw-dev/README.md

 ## SW Tools

-At the time being the sw tools are not included and have to be installed outside the containers.
+The sw tools are included in swag_cli and can be used like in the above examples.

 ## Serving content